FCS 113. Drafting for Interior Design (3)

 FCS 409.
 Geriatric Nutrition (3)

+Prerequisite: Completion of FCS 207 or HSCI 337 with a grade of “C” or better, or consent of the instructor.
 Special problems of the aging population with regard to nutrient requirements, food use and selection, as well as government intervention programs related to nutrition.
-Non-majors taking this course must demonstrate that they have had sufficient experience in gerontology to benefit from the content.
+Available for graduate credit.

 FCS 410.
 History of Interiors and Architecture II (3)